StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 * **Resistance**:  Reduce the damage by 1.
 * **Vulernability**:  Increase the damage by 1.

-### Critical Hits
-If a character rolls three ⚔ for his combat roll he may perform a critical hit.
-Deal double damage.
+Critical Successes deal double damage after all modifiers.

 ### Two Weapon Fighting
 If you are weilding two weapons, you may divide your damage between two valid opponents however you would like.

 ### Attacks of Opportunity
-If an opponent leaves your threatened space you may spend an action and a ⚔ to deal attack damage to him.
+If an opponent leaves your threatened space you may spend a ⚔ to deal attack damage to him.

 ### Ranges
 * **Melee**:  Within 5 feet.